mattearly/mattearly/README.md

 Hi there 👋,

-I create and work on C/C++ Libraries and Applications.
+I create and work on C/C++ Libraries and Applications with a focus on games.
 I also teach code, stream, and make video tutorials about all these things and Computer Science topics.

+Other hobbies include getting all technical about PC and laptop builds, playing Magic: The Gathering, PC Gaming, and occasionally Dungeons and Dragons.

 <!--
 Here are some ideas to get you started: